ricksladkey/ricksladkey.github.io/_posts/2014-01-11-return-values.md

+---
+layout: post
-## Debugging Return Values in Visual Studio 2013
+title:  "Debugging Return Values in Visual Studio"
+date:   2014-01-11 23:00:00
+categories: jekyll update
+---

 Debugging functions that use other function's return values as their arguments just go a whole lot easier with Visual Studio 2013.